 Creating a clear vision of the type of client served and the way they’ll be served will allow the process of coaching to reach exponential growth.

 Here are some examples of coaching philosophies from several coaches established in the field:

 Coaching is a relationship of equals, where accountability for moving oneself forward lies with the individual being coached, and responsibility for providing the insightful and challenging coaching to support that happening for the client lies with the coach.

 We exist to make the world a better place – one courageous conversation, one liberating truth, one great leader at a time.
 We partner with individuals, teams and organizations to help leaders and their teams enjoy the journey.

 3. Health coaching

 Everyone’s health is important.
 What health coaches hold true is that nobody is the same.
 Coaching philosophy in this area of coaching must acknowledge that a “one-size-fits-all” mentality won’t work for improving health or supporting someone going through a health crisis.

 Here is an example of a health coaching philosophy that would serve clients well.

-They recognize that everyone is unique and different so no one diet, exercise, or way of life will work for everyone.
-Health coaches taylor recommendations and plans for each individual based on the individual.
+They recognize that everyone is unique and different, so no one diet, exercise, or way of life will work for everyone.
+Health coaches tailor recommendations and plans for each individual based on the individual.
 It’s personalized information for you.